 Hunger Relief Projects

 To this day, Embrace Relief distributed over 1.5 million lbs of food both domestically and internationally to people in need in over 40 countries.
 1,027,211 families have been given food packages.
 A great portion of this food was distributed directly to people through delivery or community events, while the rest were donated to regional food banks and local pantries.

-Embrace relief also built a soup kitchen in Malindi, Kenya with regard to the poverty and increasing refugee population in that region.
-The facility can serve hot meals up to 3,500 people a day and is still regularly supported by our organization.
+Embrace Relief also built a soup kitchen in Malindi, Kenya that can serve hot meals up to 3,500 people a day and is still regularly supported by our organization.